-These gluten-free chicken nuggets are also suitable for almost any special diet–they’re Egg & Dairy Free with a Gluten-Free & Grain-Free option, and they freeze well too!
+These gluten-free chicken nuggets always get rave reviews, and are suitable for almost any special diet--they're Egg & Dairy Free with a Gluten-Free & Grain-Free option, and they freeze well too!

 If you struggle like I do, and you're tempted to go through a drive through when time is tough, then this gluten-free chicken nuggets recipe is for you!
 It's a super-easy recipe that you can put together in almost no time flat that will make your family feel like you really went out of your way for them.